jaehui-workspace/jaehui-workspace/README.md

-# Hi there, I'm Jaehui Park! 👋
+# Hi there, welcome to my GitHub Profile! 👋

 Welcome to my GitHub profile!
 I'm currently a second-year student in the DMIT Web Design and Development program at NAIT.
 Passionate about crafting engaging web experiences, I'm constantly honing my skills in front-end development, design principles, and user experience optimization.